WE MET BEFORE?

 from being the perfect child or accommodating a parent's needs,

-and backing that up with rescuing or fixing impulses in adulthood,
+and backing up that need in you with rescuing or fixing impulses

-you're pretty confident you'll turn this deal around--if you
+in adulthood, you're pretty confident you'll turn this deal around--if

-just keep working at it!
-If you can just stabilize your partner,
+you just keep working at it!
+If you can just stabilize your

 other great feats, and this will prove no different,